MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 ### Custom fields table

  * **Custom fields** are displayed on this page below the optional fields.
 Custom fields are not system fields.
-For the custom fields, you choose a source column from your source.csv, you give the column a name, choose the data type for it, set the appropriate threshold, and finally decide whether to hash it.
-The threshold depends on the intended use of the custom field: If you intend to use this data in much of your analysis, you should pick a high value.
-You can pick a lower value if it applies, for example, to only a small subset of people in your organization.
+For the custom fields, you choose a source column from your source.csv, you give the column a name, choose the data type for it, set the appropriate [threshold](Upload-organizational-data.md#set-threshold-for-custom-fields), and finally decide whether to hash it.

 ### Columns in the System fields and Custom fields tables